Homa/rhelements.github.io/docs/framework-integration/patternfly-elements-angularjs-integration.md

 4. Add theme

-    RH Elements uses a set of css variables to apply theme to all its web components.
+    PatternFly Elements uses a set of css variables to apply theme to all its web components.
 You can customize provided theme variables by changing css variable values.
 For more information visit: (https://rhelements.github.io/theme/).

     IE and FireFox don't support ShadowDOM.
 ShadyCSS provides a library to simulate ShadowDOM style encapsulation (reference: https://github.com/webcomponents/shadycss)

     Css variables file, polyfills and a hack for IE and FireFox support are included in cp-theme component.
 To install, run:

     ```bash
-    npm install @rhelements/cp-theme --save
+    npm install @patternfly/cp-theme --save
     ```

-    #### Use RH Elements theme
+    #### Use PatternFly Elements theme

     Open src/index.html and add installed packages: